m039/SnowtimeDelivery/README.md

 # Snowtime Deliver

-This project is a demo of a short platformer made with XNA working in a browser.
+This project is a good demo of working status of browser support for XNA, MonoGame and KNI.

 This is a KNI port of [the original game](https://github.com/ongamex/winter_game_csharp).
 The original game can't be played in a browser, but this port can.
 I also added support for web portals like Yandex Games.